 This course is an introduction to the principles of soil science, including the formation of soils; physical, chemical, and biological properties of soils; soil classification; and soil management.
 Laboratory exercises provide practical experiences in the nature and properties of soils.
-Prerequisite: CHM176 Fundamentals of Chemistry.
 (Ag majors intending to transfer to Kansas State University should take this course.)